 Focus stacking isn’t exclusive to night sky photography but it is very beneficial to learn.
-By taking a number of photos with different areas in focus they can be merged together.
-This creates an image with a wider range of focus including foreground and distant objects.
+By taking a number of photos with different areas in focus they can be merged together to create an image with a wider range of focus including foreground and distant objects.
 Given that the moon, stars and planets are all at different distances to the Earth this is a great advanced technique to learn.

 Image averaging is the process of taking lots of matching photos and averaging them all together to reduce digital noise.
 You’ll need specific software that aligns the stars before blending the images together.

-- Invest in a suitable fast, wide-angle lens for night sky photography.
+2. Invest in a suitable fast, wide-angle for night sky photography.
 A lens that stops open to F/1.4-F/1.8 would be ideal.

 3. Use the 500 rule to guide you on your maximum shutter speed time.
 Compensate for your sensor’s crop factor before calculating.

 4. Manual focus will be much easier than AF.
 Don’t expect great results if you’re not prepared to go fully manual on night sky shots.